-There are many great tips from seasoned bakers—I've made butter crusts, used vodka, used weights, etc., but I still find myself going back to one simple, forgiving recipe.
+There are many great tips from seasoned bakers—I've made butter crusts, used vodka, used weights, etc., but I still find myself going back to one simple, forgiving recipe: the Pioneer Woman foolproof pie crust.
 The great thing about this recipe is that even if I roll the dough out and it "comes apart," it's easy to fix: Simply piece the dough together like a puzzle; the inconsistencies will bake out.

 With this go-to recipe (easy, cheap ingredients, quick, consistent, good for beginners), my pies have been fail-proof for years.
 Here's a quick pie crust recipe that you can make in just minutes.

 Easiest Pie Crust Recipe to Make by Hand

 This is Ann Marie "Ree" Drummond's "Perfect Pie Crust" recipe from her blog "The Pioneer Woman."
 She wrote this recipe in 2007, and I've been using it for the last five years.
 It works with a variety of pie types.
 Here's what you'll need: